Rapha149/MessageHider/ENGLISH.md

 ### Sub commands

+- `/messagehider reload` - Reloads the config.
 - `/messagehider log <start|stop>` - Starts or stops logging of messages you receive.
 This is useful if you want to create new filters but don't know exactly what the message (in JSON) looks like.
 	The log is saved at `plugins/MessageHider/logs/PLAYERNAME.log` and will be deleted if you start logging again.
 Of course you can also delete the log manually.
 	Filtered messages will be logged, too.
 - `/messagehider create` - Creates an empty new filter.
 This is useful so that you do not forget to configure something.
-- `/messagehider reload` - Reloads the config.
+- `/messagehider check <json|plain> <Filter ids> <Message>` - With this sub command you can check whether a message would be hidden.
+For this you can provide whether you state a JSON or a plain message and the ids of the filters with which the plugin should check the message.
+If you want the message to pass through all filters, specify a hyphen.
+Please note that the plugin does not check the receivers and senders in this process because it would be illogical.

 ### Permissions

+- `/messagehider reload` - messagehider.reload
 - `/messagehider log` - messagehider.log
 - `/messagehider create` - messagehider.create
-- `/messagehider reload` - messagehider.reload
+- `/messagehider check` - messagehider.check

 ## Config